JoshCheek/mrspec/Readme.md

   # Added because Minitest::Runnable knows about it
   class AnotherTestWithNeitherThePrefixNorTheSuffix < Minitest::Test
-    # This class says is_this_a_test_yes_it_is is a test, so we consider it to be one,
+    # This causes Minitest to consider it a test, so we consider it one
-    # despite its deviation from the traditional naming pattern
     def self.runnables
       ['is_this_a_test_yes_it_is']
     end